Dzik0/browser-extension/README.md

 - 🗑 Remove extensions from the list
 - 🎯 Filter by All / Active / Inactive
 - 🌗 Light and Dark Mode support
-- ⚛️ Built with React + clsx
+- ⚡ Powered by React + Vite

 ## 📸 Preview